 NOTE: Aspects pertaining to the definition of resource owner consent/authorization over CAPIF-8 are in the scope of SA3, noting that the R18 security aspects of CAPIF supporting RNAA are specified in 3GPP TS 33.122 [3].

 This key issue studies how to authenticate and authorize the resource owner to provide resource owner authorization.

-Editor’s note: Further security threats and potential security requirements in this key issue is FFS.
+As from clause 6.5.3. in TS 33.122 [3], (for Release 18) three authorization flows are introduced to be used as potential procedures in RNAA enhanced CAPIF.
+These are client credentials, authorization code and authorization code with PKCE.
+Client credentials flow generally becomes applicable when the authorization is preconfigured in the authorization server by an out of band mechanism.
+The authorization code and authorization code with PKCE require online user interaction.
+The case where there is no preconfigured authorization information and the authorization from the user can only be obtained by an out of band mechanism is not addressed.

+Editor’s Note: For the case where there is no preconfigured authorization information and the authorization from the resource owner can only be obtained by an out of band mechanism, any new authorization flow needs to be studied or not is FFS.

 5.1.2.2 Security threats

 Without the authentication between resource owner and authorization server, malicious resource owner can impersonate victim resource owner to do resource owner authorization management.